cavalryjim/Using-Python-To-Access-Web-Data/README.md

 * **Extracting Data From XML**

-The code prompts for a URL, reads the XML data from that URL using `urllib.request` and then parses and extracts the comment counts from the XML data using `xml.etree.ElementTree as ET`, and finally computes the sum of the numbers in the file.
+The code reads the XML data from a URL using `urllib.request` and then parses and extracts the comment counts from the XML data using `xml.etree.ElementTree as ET`, and finally computes the sum of the numbers in the file.

 * **Extracting Data With Regular Expressions**